-(126) Unsatisfied judgments--A failure to fully carry out the terms or meet the obligation of a court's final disposition on the matters before it in a suit regarding the operation of an agency.
+(128) Unsatisfied judgments--A failure to fully carry out the terms or meet the obligation of a court's final disposition on the matters before it in a suit regarding the operation of an agency.

-(127) Violation--A finding of noncompliance with this chapter or the statute resulting from a survey.
+(129) Violation--A finding of noncompliance with this chapter or the Statute resulting from a survey.

-(128) Volunteer--An individual who provides assistance to a home and community support services agency without compensation other than reimbursement for actual expenses.
+(130) Volunteer--An individual who provides assistance to a home and community support services agency without compensation other than reimbursement for actual expenses.